 - Official transcripts, and foreign evaluations if applicable, from all post-secondary institutions attended.

 - At least one letter must come from a professor at the applicant's undergraduate institution

 - GRE test scores

 - Taken within the last 5 years

 - 145 verbal and 150 quantitative

 - Applicants may submit passing Fundamentals of Engineering (FE) or Professional Engineer (PE) exam scores in place of the GRE

-- If submitting FE or PE exam scores, contact the Graduate School via e-mail
+- If submitting FE or PE test scores, please contact the Graduate School after they have been submitted

 The UNF School of Engineering began its outreach program in 2004.
 It is our goal to increase the quality, diversity, and number of students prepared to major and work in engineering and technology fields.
 Experience has shown that the best way to help our young students understand what engineers do is through a combination of field trips, in-class activities, and group discussions with professional and student engineers